(syllabus and calendar)

 What if we want a way to associate values of different types?

-An object is not an array, and not even a multi-type array, but an object does allow us to get and set a multiple types.
+An object is not an array, and not even a multi-type array, but an object does

 An object is a custom data-type that can have both data and behavior.

-Sun's tutorial on object-oriented programming concepts: http://java.sun.com/docs/books/tutorial/java/concepts/index.html
+A tutorial on object-oriented programming concepts: http://docs.oracle.com/javase/tutorial/java/concepts/index.html

 Procedural languages, such as C, center around code, and what the code does.
 To write procedurally, you have to think like a computer.

 Objects are at a higher level than routines.
 Objects involve the abstraction of details.
 You design an object-oriented system by thinking about self-enclosed, discrete entities (objects) that send messages to each other.
+This is analogous to how a real-world customer sends an order to a vendor.

 Some Java applications serve a business workflow based on a business model of business objects.
 Corresponding to each business object (Customer, Salesperson, Order) can be a database table, which in term corresponds to a Java object that contains the business logic for that business object.
 In such a scenario, a database field (table column), such as Name or ZipCode can correspond to an object attribute or property.
 In this sense, the term field can have a common meaning in database design and programming.